A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 Recognition

 Show me what you made.
-The players are recognized by Mae in Act I, by Buck in Act III, by Dr. Marsh in Act IV.
-Each recognition costs something.
-Each is a household forming.
+Mae in Act I, Buck in Act III, Marsh in Act IV.
+Each recognition is a household forming.
+Each is also the cult’s accounting — the master ledger writes the household’s names as they earn them.

 The Cost of Going On